revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 > ![](figures/birth-death-sketch.png)
 > **Examples of
-trees produced under a birth-death process.** The process is initiated at the first speciation event (the ‘crown-age’ of the MRCA) when there are two initial lineages.
+trees produced under a birth-death process.** The process is initiated at the first speciation event (the `crown-age' of the MRCA) when there are two initial lineages.
 At each speciation event the ancestral lineage is replaced by two descendant lineages.
 At an extinction event one lineage simply terminates.
 (A) A complete tree